Tutorial 2: The RFDC Interface

 Out[8]: True

-the status() method displys the enabled ADCs, current “power-up sequence” state information of the tile and the state of the tile PLL (locked, or not).
+The status() method displys the enabled ADCs, current “power-up sequence” state information of the tile and the state of the tile PLL (locked, or not).
 This information can be helpful as a first glance in debugging the RFDC should the behavior not match the expected.
-The mapping of the State value to its significance is found in PG269 Ch.4, Power-on Sequence.
+The mapping of the State value to its significance is found in Power-on Sequence Steps, though in some cases the documentation is not very specific.
 In this case 6 indicates that the tile is waiting on a valid sample clock.

-Note: RFSoC2x2 only provides a sample clock to tile 0 and 1 and as it uses a Gen 1 part that does not have the ability to forward sample clocks tiles 1 and 3 for that platform will always halt at State: 6.
+Note: RFSoC2x2 only provides a sample clock to tile 0 and 1 and, as it uses a Gen 1 part that does not have the ability to forward sample clocks to other tiles, 1 and 3 for that platform will always halt at State: 6.

 First take a look at progpll():